bartoszlenar/Validot/.github/README.md

 | IsValid | `NoErrors` | FluentValidation | `652.64` | `668.51` |
 | IsValid | `NoErrors` | Validot | `266.63` | `78.82` |

-* [IsValid benchmark](../tests/Validot.Benchmarks/Comparisons/ValidationBenchmark.cs) - objects are validated, but only to know if they are valid or not.
+* [IsValid benchmark](../tests/Validot.Benchmarks/Comparisons/ValidationBenchmark.cs) - objects are validated, but only to check if they are valid or not.

 In fact, combining these two methods in most cases could be quite beneficial.
 At first [IsValid](../docs/DOCUMENTATION.md#isvalid) quickly verifies the object and if it contains errors - only then [Validate](../docs/DOCUMENTATION.md#validate) is executed to report the details.
 Of course in some extreme cases (megabyte-size data? millions of items in the collection? dozens of nested levels with loops in reference graphs?) traversing through the object twice could neglect the profit, but for the regular web api input validation it will certainly serve its purpose: